jeppevammenkristensen/auto-spectre/README.md

 Decorate a class with the AutoSpectreForm attribute and then decorate the properties (must be settable) with a TextPrompt or SelectPrompt attribute.

 **NOTE** The `AskAttribute` that was marked as obsolete and split into `TextPromptAttribute` and `SelectPromptAttribute` to avoid having a lot of properties only relevant for one or another type of prompt, has been removed.
+**NOTE** From version 0.12.0 and forward AutoSpectre.SourceGeneration is being deprecated and instead build directly into AutoSpectre.
+When upgrading to 0.12.0 and later remember to remove older versions of it

 ### Example input